 What if you’re lesbian, gay, bi-sexual or transgender (LGB or T)?

-If you’re lesbian, gay, bi or transgender, you can speak to organisations with people who understand what you are going through.
+If you’re lesbian, gay, bisexual or transgender, you can speak to organisations with people who understand what you are going through.
 You can also contact the Galop National LGBT Domestic Abuse helpline run by trained advisors.

 I’m worried about a friend, what should I do?